Bodleian Library, MS Rawlinson B 502: History and structure

 Every leaf has two columns of text written in regular minuscule.
 The calligraphy, with some decoration, is of a high standard.
 The parchment was well prepared, though the manuscript has been subject to wear and tear and several folios are now lost.
 The contents of the manuscript point towards a monastic milieu in Leinster as the source of its origin.
-It has been proposed that Killeshin in Co.
-Laois was the house responsible for its production.
+It has been proposed that Killeshin in County Laois was the house responsible for its production.

 James Ware's collection of manuscripts passed on to his son, who sold it to the Earl of Clarendon.
-It was later transferred to James Brydges, 1st Duke of Chandos, who sold some of the manuscripts, including that known now as Rawlinson B 502, to Dr Richard Rawlinson (d.
-1755).
+It was later transferred to James Brydges, 1st Duke of Chandos, who sold some of the manuscripts, including that known now as Rawlinson B 502, to Dr Richard Rawlinson (died 1755).
 Rawlinson's collection of manuscripts was bequeathed to St John's College, Oxford, whence in 1756 it finally found its way into the Bodleian Library.

 In 1909, Kuno Meyer published a collotype facsimile edition of the vellum pages, with an introduction and indices, published by Clarendon Press.
 By 2000, the Early Manuscripts at Oxford University project was launched, now entrusted to the Oxford Digital Library, which published digital reproductions of the manuscript.
 The scanned images include both vellum and paper leaves, with the exception of the 17th-century paper leaves found on fos.
 105–171.
 Critical editions and translations of the individual texts, insofar as these have been undertaken, have been published separately in books and academic journals.